How to navigate the Siteimprove CMS Plugin

 This option is available when on a content page in your CMS system which gives you the possibility to re-check/re-crawl the page.
 When pages are re-checked, results will be returned immediately.

-Note: When re-check is used, a single page check is performed and the page added to the "Single page check" area in the platform (Quality Assurance > Summary > Single page check).
+Note: When re-check is used, a single page check is performed and the page is added to the "Single page check" area in the platform (Quality Assurance > Summary > Single page check).

 See unpublish impact